chonte0313/CurrencyExchangeAPI/README.md

 - Retrieve a list of all available currencies.
 - Convert amounts from one currency to another.
 - Get the latest exchange rates for a specific currency.
+- Get historical exchange rates for a specific date and currency.

 ## Endpoints